 If you wish to allow the new owner to use the existing set of license plates, you must complete a License Plate Release (SP 67).
 The new owner must submit this when registering the vehicle.
 Any existing registration will be canceled.
 Registration fee credits may not be transferred to the new owner.

 Charitable vehicle donations are nearly identical to Private Party Sales.
 Donors must pay off any outstanding loan or lien and provide a properly-signed off title.
 The charity is allowed to sell the vehicle without actually taking ownership of it by completing the dealer reassignment section of the title.

 If you are donating a vehicle, be sure to keep all receipts and documents issued by the charity as proof that the vehicle was donated.
-You should keep your license plates and surrender them or use them on another vehicle within 30 days.
-See Plate Surrender.
 Charities are required to surrender any plates left on a vehicle.
-You may also wish to use the Online Vehicle Resale Notification.
+However, you should keep your license plates and surrender them or use them on another vehicle within 30 days.
+Notify the DMV through the MyDMV Registration Cancelation & Vehicle Resale Notification.
+See also Plate Surrender.

 If you are buying a vehicle from a charity, you must register and title the vehicle within 30 days of the sale.
 You must meet all of the registration requirements for a private party vehicle sale.
 See Registration Requirements.

 When you pay off a loan or other lien on a vehicle, the bank or other lienholder must sign the appropriate section of the vehicle title and mail or otherwise deliver it to you.
 You may then bring this to a DMV Full Service Office or mail it to us to have the lienholder removed and obtain a "clear" title.
 See Lien Payoffs.